Super Post on Destinations in Maryland

 Frederick, MD

 Frederick is a charming little town with lots of hiking, including part of the Appalachian Trail.
 There are historical buildings and small specialty museums.
 Our favorite is the Roads and Rail museum, which is a fun roadside type of stop, especially if you have a train fan.
 And what family with small children doesn’t have at least one train fan??
-It is not a train museum with actual trains, but rather a model train museum with bazillions of details including a tiny amusement park, tiny drive in theater, tiny factories, and much more.
+It is a model train museum with bazillions of details including a tiny amusement park, tiny drive in theater, tiny factories, and much more.

 Annapolis